 If you are not sure if your plan is HSA compatible, please contact your insurance company.

-If keeping a health plan dependent under your coverage and funding an HSA for them makes sense for your family, note that doing this for a few years gives you more time to build this safety net of funds for them.
+If keeping a health plan dependent under your coverage and funding their HSA makes sense for your family for a few years, you will have more time to build this safety net of funds for them.

 Now, let's cover the rules on timing:

-Per the IRS, changes to a person's tax dependent status take place on the first day of the following month.
+- Per the IRS, changes to a person's tax dependent status take place on the first day of the following month.
 You can find the IRS rules around tax dependent status on their website.
-Keep in mind you MUST keep this family member covered by your HSA-qualified health plan.
+Keep in mind you MUST keep this family member covered by your HSA-qualified health plan (or ensure that they are covered by another qualifying plan).

-When your family member is removed from your health plan coverage, this change will be effective in the eyes of the IRS on the first day of the following month.
-As of that day, you cannot contribute to their HSA any more.
-However, the funds that are already in the HSA are available to your family member for as long as they want.
-They can also continue to contribute to the HSA if they get coverage from another HSA-qualified health plan.
+- When your family member is removed from your health plan coverage, this change will be effective in the eyes of the IRS on the first day of the following month.
+As of that day, you cannot contribute to their HSA any more, unless they have other qualifying coverage.
+Keep in mind that any funds already in the HSA are available to your family member for as long as they want.
+They can also start contributing to the HSA again if they get coverage from another HSA-qualified health plan.

 We recommend opening the account together with your health plan dependent.
 Before you begin, here are some important requirements to keep in mind:

-- You or your health plan dependent will be responsible for all fees associated with the HSA.
+- Your health plan dependent will be responsible for all fees associated with the HSA.
 More on that later.

 - In order to be compliant with IRS law, the account must be opened in your health plan dependent's name.
 They must open this HSA as an individual.
 This is true even if your HSA is employer-sponsored.